Year Twenty-One, Part 2. July 2009 to November 2009.

 --flashback from Catwoman Vol. 3 #69

 Countdown 48 to 41.
 Circe resurrects Hippolyta (who has been dead for years) and magically manipulates her to start a huge war.
 Hippolyta flips her lid when she learns that her daughter, Diana, is being tortured by the US Government.
 The angry mom assembles the Amazon army and attacks Washington, DC in full bloody force, killing hundreds of innocents.
 Meanwhile, Nemesis resurfaces and breaks Diana out of prison.
 Diana confronts her mom and tries to talk down the Amazon forces.
 The horrible war begins to spread throughout the country while Diana, Donna Troy, and Hippolyta fail to agree upon a peace treaty.
 President Horne is nearly killed several times and internment camps are set up all over the United States to hold female metahumans of any kind.
 As the body count continues to rise, Batman deduces that the deadliest attacks outside of Washington, DC are being done by a rogue Amazonian tribe known as The Bana.
 The Dark Knight picks up Selina and baby Helena and drives them to the Batcave.
 (The Batmobile has a baby-car-seat in the back)!
-While Alfred babysits, Batman dispatches Catwoman to infiltrate a Gotham Bana cell, which Selina is able to do successfully.
+While Alfred babysits, Batman dispatches Catwoman to infiltrate a Gotham Bana cell, which Selina is able to do successfully.--Countdown #43-42

 In issue #43, an entire stadium sells-out for Bart Allen's celebrity funeral.
 Many heroes attend and speak publicly about their friend, including Robin.
 Batman and Alfred watch the funeral on TV.
 Yes, according to the way Countdown is structured, this funeral takes place in the middle of the Amazon-American War.
 Maybe the US Government thought this would function as some sort of morale booster for the troops, sort of a "let's win this one for the Flash, guys" kinda thing.
 In issue #42, Karate Kid meets up with Batman to pay his respects to a legend and also to say that he's heading back to the 31st Century.
 The Dark Knight comes off very snarky here and even a bit jealous of their last martial arts encounter where the Kid got the better of the Caped Crusader.
 This interaction is indicative of the relationship between Batman and Karate Kid that we will see from now on.
 These two do not get along.